Consulta OnLine (periodico online) ISSN 1971-9892

 the Court appears to be more cautious, reducing the political level of its

-decisions, as a result of employing this discretionality on the most objective
+decisions, as a result of employing this discretionality on the most objective basis possible and

 LARA TRUCCO